 The Australian Government will not accept responsibility for any misunderstanding arising from the failure by an applicant to comply with these Guidelines, or arising from any ambiguity, discrepancy or error contained in an application.

-The Australian organisation is responsible for all costs incurred in the preparation and lodgment of their applications.
+Applicant AHO's are responsible for all costs incurred in the preparation and lodgment of their applications.

 19.3 Conflict of Interest